-Salaries for back office staff and the office rental accounted for the majority of the Group's administrative expenses.
 Currently, the Group has one back office location in Hong Kong and one in Shenzhen.
-With our efforts, we managed to control the overall administrative expenses at a more reasonable level.
-In view of the increasing operating cost pressure, the Group will continue to adopt effective control measures of administrative expenses by better allocation of its back office resources and streamlining existing working process.
+With our efforts, we managed to reduce the overall administrative expenses to a more reasonable level.
+In order to retain our strength through managing our costs and working capital by preserving cash in this difficult time, the Group will continue to adopt strict cost control measures on administrative expenses by better allocation of back office resources and streamlining existing working process.

-Finance Costs
+Finance Cost

-Finance costs of the Group for the year was HK\$1.7 million, of which as to HK\$71,000 was related to the interestbearing bank borrowing of mortgage loans for the Group's properties (2019: HK\$172,000) and as to HK\$1.6 million was related to the interest on lease liabilities due to adoption of HKFRS 16 from 1 April 2019 (2019: Nil).
+Finance cost of the Group for the year was HK\$671,000, of which as to HK\$39,000 was related to the interest-bearing bank borrowing (2020: HK\$71,000) and as to HK\$632,000 was related to the interest on lease liabilities (2020: HK\$1.6 million).